Carthage, Missouri: History

 Numerous local buildings, in addition to the courthouse, were built in the late 19th and early 20th century out of stone from local quarries.
 The limestone is hard enough to be polished into "Carthage marble" and was used in both the interior and exterior of the state capitol building in Jefferson City, Missouri.
 The quarries known today as the Carthage Underground, a commercial space that utilizes but a small portion of the extensive uncharted quarries nearby.

 In 1925, Ozark Wesleyan College merged three Methodist colleges into one institution and built a campus in the center of town.
 The college operated only a few years before closing.
 The campus was home to Our Lady of the Ozarks College from 1944 to 1971 and now houses the Vietnamese-American Catholic religious Congregation of the Mother Co-Redemptrix.
 This Vietnamese order of priests and brothers came from Vietnam and settled in Carthage in 1975, immediately following the Vietnam War.
 In the monastery of this Vietnamese congregation, Archbishop Pierre Martin Ngô Đình Thục died in 1984.

 U.S. Highways 66 and 71 came through town in the 1920s, and for a time the town saw a stream of cross-country traffic.
 Route 66 intersected with U.S. Route 71 at the present intersection of Central and Garrison Avenue.
 The original owners of a Boots Court motel at this crossroads promoted a drive-in restaurant with a KDMO AM radio broadcast, "Breakfast at the Crossroads of America", named as a reference to the two major highways of the era.
-Route 66 was eventually re-routed, and then replaced in the 1960s with Interstate 44 running south of town.
+Route 66 was eventually re-routed, then replaced in the 1960s with Interstate 44 running south of town.

-In the late 20th century, the town began actively courting tourism, emphasizing its history (the Battle of Carthage, Victorian architecture, and Route 66), as well as its proximity to the Precious Moments hotel and store, along with the popular country music destination Branson, Missouri.
+In the late 20th century, the town began actively courting tourism, emphasizing its history (the Battle of Carthage, Victorian architecture, and Route 66), as well as its proximity to the Precious Moments hotel and store, along with the popular country music destination Branson.